Indoor Garden

 Lessons Learned

-Working with the system can be tricky!
-Like many of our other school grantees, the teacher lead at Truro Middle School had to figure out a way the project could be fit into the school’s science curriculum so students could work on it during class.
+Like many of our other school grantees, the teacher lead at Truro Middle School had to figure out a way that the project could be fit into the school’s science curriculum so students could work on it during class.
 She ended up creating her own multidisciplinary unit on food security, environmentalism, and energy so that she could get the project approved by administration.
-While every province has different requirements, check to see if baseline curriculum-aligned lesson plans already exist on the topic of your project!
+While every province has different requirements, check to see if baseline curriculum-aligned lesson plans already exist on the topic of your project.
 You can find a list of ones we think are great here!

 “The experience showed us that growing food isn’t just for large farms - it’s something that can be done in schools and communities with minimal resources.
 These towers make fresh, nutritious food accessible to everyone, reducing the reliance on expensive groceries.”